It was a realization that took over a decade to become apparent.

 Where are my people?
 The ones I know are vital, vivid and driven.
 They are healthy, forward looking and forward thinking.
 Their generation has been responsible for instigating so much of the culture around us today.
 This culture, in turn, has chosen to ignore them.

-If you are curious about the interviews , have a look at www.agei.st
+If you are curious, have a look at www.agei.st

 Certain images on this page are available for syndication upon request.